Emergency-Response-Demo/erdemo.io/eda.md

 ![](site/images/../../images/mission_commander_kpis.png)

-A matrix comparison between Orchestration and Choreography patterns (both of which fall in the categorization of SAGA patterns) can be seen in the following:
+A matrix comparison between Orchestration and Choreography patterns (both of which are types of [SAGAs](https://microservices.io/patterns/data/saga.html)) can be seen in the following:

 ![](site/images/../../images/saga_options.png)